AnuraagRath/E.R.I.C---Enhanced-Realtime-Intelligent-Computer/README.md

 # ERIC can do a lot of stuff like open any webpage
 ![open](/images/open.png)

-# Can also say Jokes
+# Can also tell you Jokes
 ![joke](/images/joke.png)

 Have fun.
 Would love it if you had recommendations and if you are able to improve him